mustakimali/just-an-email/README.md

 * `dotnet run` or `dotnet watch run`

 ## Roadmap
+- [ ] End-to-end encrytion for both texts and files.
-- [ ] Completely bypass server when devices are in the same network
+- [ ] Completely bypass server when devices are in the same network / WebRTC

 ## Preview